td6904/First-React-Tutorial-Notes/readme.md

+First practice file for the tutorial below.
+Initialised from scratch and not using react-app therefore is not run with the command npm start.
+The results are pretty much the same (except for styling) but the following repo contains the first finished project Fun Facts about react.

 Following video - https://www.youtube.com/watch?v=bMknfKXIFA8 React Course - Beginner's Tutorial for React JavaScript Library [2022]

 Imported these links to use react.
 In other course did it in typescript files! https://legacy.reactjs.org/docs/cdn-links.